 Figure 1 depicts the comprehensive process involved in determining the output power of a PV panel, which includes the input of solar panel irradiance.
-Calculating the output power and efficiency is initiated by computing the open circuit voltage and short circuit current.
-The analysis of output power and efficiency is carried out through both analytical and experimental methods, which allows for the observation of variation in output power, highlighting the loss caused by a fixed tilt angle.
+Calculating the output power and efficiency is initiated by computing the opencircuit voltage and short-circuit current.
+The analysis of output power and efficiency is carried out through analytical and experimental methods, allowing for observing variation in output power, highlighting the loss caused by a fixed tilt angle.

-Fig. 1 - Power loss analysis flow diagram due to incorrect inclination
+Fig. 1 - Power loss analysis flow diagram due to incorrect inclination.